sulcantonin/collective_psychology_tracker/README.md

 - opencv-contrib-python
 - PeakUtils
 - skimage
-- TKInter

-Unfortunately, the installation of all these libraries is necessary to have access to all features of the tool.
+Unfortunately, the last library *TKInter* seems to be separated from pip and need an explicit installation

 # Running the App #
 Once you have made all the steps necessary to run the program, you can run the program by simply running the main.py script as a python script: